M. Tahir Kilavuz

 I am a PhD candidate in the Department of Political Science at the University of Notre Dame.

 Prior to coming to Notre Dame, I received my BA and MA degrees in International Relations from Istanbul Bilgi University (2011) and from Koç University, Istanbul (2014) respectively.
-I have also studied at Sciences Po (Paris) as an exchange student and Al-Fath Arabic Institute in Damascus, Syria in 2010.
+I have also studied at Sciences Po (Paris) and have research or training experience in Algeria, Egypt, Tunisia, Syria and Turkey.

 Graduation anticipated 2019